-Your dog needs to learn that jumping up at you won’t gain them anything, no matter how hard they try.
+Your dog needs to learn that they won’t gain anything by jumping up.
 Instead, it’s keeping all four paws on the floor that will get your attention.
-Make sure you reward your dog with praise when all four paws are on the floor, especially at times when they’d be most likely to jump up.
+Make sure you reward your dog with praise when that's the case, especially at times when they’d be most likely to jump up.

-You can prepare yourself by making a list of all the situations in which your dog might usually jump up and plan to be quick to interact with them before they do.
+You can prepare yourself by making a list of all the situations in which your dog might usually jump up.
+Be quick to interact with them before they do.
 This might mean having a handful of treats or their favourite toy with you when coming home from work.
 Then you can open the door and go straight down to engage with them before they start jumping up.

 Don’t tell your dog off for jumping up

-Discouraging your pooch from jumping up by telling them off or saying “no, get down” could be rewarding for some dogs as they are getting the attention they are after.
-In fact, they’re more likely to learn that jumping up gets you to look at them, talk to them and touch them too.
+Discouraging your pooch from jumping up by telling them off or saying “no, get down” could be rewarding for some dogs as they are getting attention.
+In fact, they’re more likely to learn that jumping up gets you to look at them, talk to them and touch them.
 Some dogs will find this desirable.
 But for others, being told off can be distressing and they might become anxious or confused.
-This anxiety could then cause them to jump up even more in an attempt to make the situation better.
+This anxiety could cause them to jump up even more in an attempt to make the situation better.
 So, make sure you stay calm and don’t respond.